albar965/littlenavmap-manual/en/PROFILE.md

 * Ground elevation at cursor position.
 * Flight plan altitude above ground considering cruise altitude as well as climb and descent slopes.
 * Safe altitude for the flight plan leg at the cursor position corresponding to the orange line.
+* Wind direction, speed and tail- (`►`) or headwind (`◄`).

-**Example:** `ANDOR ► SJA, 38 nm ► 112 nm, Ground Elevation 984 ft, Above Ground Altitude 8,016 ft, Leg Safe Altitude 3,000 ft`
+**Example:** `ANDOR ► SJA, 38 nm ► 112 nm, Ground Elevation 984 ft, Above Ground Altitude 8,016 ft, Leg Safe Altitude 3,000 ft, Wind 227°M, 14 kts, ► 9 kts`

+### Bottom Label {#bottom-label}

+This is only shown if the profile could not be built due to errors in the flight plan or aircraft performance.

+The error messages are the same as in the [Error Display](FLIGHTPLAN.md#flight-plan-table-error) in the flight planning window.

 ### Zoom Sliders {#zoom-sliders}